 Outbound Network Access

-Uninterrupted network access to the following endpoints over TCP 443 during the entire operation
+Uninterrupted network access to the following endpoints is required during the entire operation

 Inbound Network Access